 Summer is almost here and soon it will bring the warm, sunny weather we’ve been waiting all year for!
 Until then, now is the time to start planning some fun warm weather, socially distanced activities with your dogs and cats.
 What’s your favourite warm weather activity?
 We’re sharing ours here.

 Summer Safety Tips For Your Pet

-Since we’re discussing joint health this month at Red Dog Blue Kat, we thought we would take a second to talk about injury prevention so that you and your pet can fully enjoy an injury-free summer.
+Since we’ve been discussing joint health this month at Red Dog Blue Kat, we thought we would take a second to talk about injury prevention so that you and your pet can fully enjoy an injury-free summer.

 We know that for people, warming up before exercise is important for reducing strain on the muscles, joints and ligaments.
 Your pet needs a warm-up too!
 This includes on-leash walking and stretching exercises prior to getting to the serious stuff.
 Check out this great article from Whole Dog Journal for some warm-up games that are fun, easy and effective.

 Cooling down after exercise can involve many of the same movements as the warm-up.
 It’s important for your pet to stretch and move the body after a day of hiking or swimming to avoid lactic acid buildup (which causes muscle soreness) and tight ligaments.